espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 -  **<mode>**:

-   -  0: does not show the remote IP and port with "+IPD" and "+CIPRECVDATA".
+   -  0: does not show the remote IP and port in "+IPD" and "+CIPRECVDATA" messages.
-   -  1: shows the remote IP and port with "+IPD" and "+CIPRECVDATA".
+   -  1: show the remote IP and port in "+IPD" and "+CIPRECVDATA" messages.

 Example
 ^^^^^^^^